 Alfa Laval has been established in New Zealand since 1927.
 In the following decades, Alfa Laval has proudly established an organisation that is both close to you, and has a strong grasp of the local market to support you in achieving your business goals.
 Our sales office and service centre is located in Hamilton.

 New Zealand is an advanced economy with world-leading innovations and industry sectors.
-As the world largest exporter of diary and significant producer of other products from primary industries, New Zealand plays a vital role in global food security.
+As the world's largest exporter of dairy and significant producer of other products from primary industries, New Zealand plays a vital role in global food security.
 Urban areas such as Auckland are growing.
-The city’s waste water management needs to cater for population growth, while the demand for energy-efficient cooling solutions is on the rise with strict government standards in construction.
+The city’s wastewater management needs to cater for population growth, while the demand for energy-efficient cooling solutions is on the rise with strict government standards in construction.
 New Zealand is also a leader in renewable energy as well as a fast-emerging oil and gas producer with many underexplored basins.
 These are all areas where Alfa Laval has long experience, proven products and innovative solutions to support your industry.

 Alfa Laval contributes to the Global Goals

 The United Nations has adopted 17 Sustainable Development Goals for 2030, known as Global Goals, that world leaders have pledged to achieve.
 Now it is up to businesses like ours to take us there.